pycon-mentored-sprints/community-handbook/docs/mentors/02-prepare-online.md

 Helping new contributors get set up makes a huge impact.

-- Researchers have found that the most significant barrier to open source code contribution is **getting a local environment set up. ** Newcomers who spend a long time getting set up find it frustrating and demotivating.
+- Researchers have found that the most significant barrier to open source code contribution is **getting a local environment set up**.
+Newcomers who spend a long time getting set up find it frustrating and demotivating.
 [Gitpod](https://gitpod.io) is a great tool to help streamline the process. (:wink: it can also make an excellent contribution for intermediate contributors)

 - **Show them where they can help** - When preparing for your sprint, project leads should collect issues that need addressing for each project.
 To make it easier for people to find places they can share their expertise and enthusiasm, one recommendation is to group the issues by type of work, or expertise needed.
 Mozilla’s advice for newcomers on participation basics recommends that new people should "find a project they are interested in."
 We take care of this by inviting projects and encouraging attendees to check projects in advance.